colah/ByronTrialNotes/day9.md

   * Yes.
 * For example, to make things informal or when things are done on a confidential basis.
   * Sure, amongst other reasons.
-* You want to avoid formality because it makes them less likely to speek to you?
+* You want to avoid formality because it makes them less likely to speak to you?
   * I don't want to use the word 'formality'.
-It's rappor building.
+It's rapport building.
 * You give his rights from memory?
   * Yes.
 * Risks involved.
 You could make mistakes?
-  * I am confortable with it.
+  * I am comfortable with it.
 * I understand that you are comfortable, but you understand that a court may not be?
-  * I mittigate the risks by putting them in counsel.
+  * I mitigate the risks by putting them in counsel.
 * You might use more informal language?
   * Often people don't understand the wording at the back of the booklet.
 It's a piece of paper slipped in by a printing company...
-* Primary caution: people are usually familiar with this one from Amaracin TV.
+* Primary caution: people are usually familiar with this one from American TV.
 * Secondary caution often isn't as well understood by people, I suggest.
 They shouldn't be influenced by what other people have said to them or they've said.
   * Spirit is important.
 * Yesterday, you were persuaded that